Howard Morris - Chair of Governors, Member

 In more recent years Howard has acted as property consultant advising private and public sector land owners on major mixed-use developments, that often include education facilities including provision of new Free Schools.

 Howard has previously completed the National College for Teaching and Leadership Governance Training Programme.
 Howard is married with a daughter and lives in Cobham, Surrey with keen interests outside work, including sailing, skiing and cycling.

-Michaela Khatib - Ex Officio Governor as Executive Head & Founder
+Michaela Khatib - Governor (Executive Head) & Founder

 Since graduating from University College London with a Bsc Econ (Hons) in Economics and Economic History, Julia has spent much of her career working for the Bank of England, including roles in banking regulation and financial risk management.
 She also spent a period of time working in the Seychelles as Corporate Treasurer for Air Seychelles and more recently was seconded to the Parliamentary Commission on Banking Standards as a committee specialist.

 Julia enjoys singing and is a member of The London Oratory School Choral Society.